 Collars with an ID tag are recommended for EVERY pet, even indoor pets.
 The ID tag should have the owners name and current phone number.
 If you are traveling with your pet, keep your cell phone number on an additional tag for your pet.
 Just remember that collars can be removed or lost.
 Anyone can find a dog and replace their collar.
 To ensure your pet’s security, additional steps should be taken.

 Microchip and Register Your Pet

-Microchips are the best means for permanent identification.
+Pet microchips are the best means for permanent identification.
 When an animal shelter finds a lost dog, the first thing they do is scan for a microchip.
 Inserting a microchip is a painless procedure and, once inserted, the chip will never expire.
 Be sure to register your pet’s microchip in the manufacturer’s database with your contact information.
-If you do not do this, micro chipping is fruitless.
+If you do not do this, microchipping is fruitless.
 Also, remember to keep your information up to date.
 Should your pet be picked up by animal control officials, they will be able to access this information and contact you.

 Keep current pet pictures

-Take a photo of your pet with a digital camera and keep it current on your computer.
+Take a photo of your pet next to you with your cell phone and keep it current on your computer.
 If you don’t have a digital camera, most photo development stores can put your photos on a disk for you.
 If your pet ever gets lost, you’ll have a photo to show, post and print.
 Photos can make a HUGE difference in getting your pet back faster.